suneetnangia/DynamicCAFExecutionEngine/README.md

 2. Execution of CAF engine (Rover) on an on-demand basis.
 3. API requests handling by TF parameters in CAF.

+## How To
+[Add section to define steps for deploying this solution in the new or existing CAF deployments]

+## Design Thinking
 To deploy a landing zone for any project we generally need to deploy various Azure services.
 As an example here we have a workspace landing zone (level 3) and service landing zone (level 4).
 Workspace landing zone consist of a virtual network where data science VMs will be hosted.
 Service landing zone on the other hand consists of a VM with associated Azure services like network interface card, key vault etc.

 Deployment of these landing zones is performed via Terraform configurations.
 These configurations are pre-created and stored in the form of templates i.e. they can be parameterised when new requests come for either workspace or a service landing zone.
 In this example we have two such landing zone templates, one for workspace and one for DSVM service.